Carolwood Pacific Railroad

 The Carolwood Pacific Railroad inspired Disney to include railroad attractions in the design for the Disneyland theme park in Anaheim, California.
 Railroad attractions in Disney theme parks around the world are now commonplace.
-The barn structure that was used as the railroad's control center is now at the Los Angeles Live Steamers Railroad Museum in Los Angeles' Griffith Park.
+The barn structure that was used as the railroad's control center is now at the Los Angeles Live Steamers Railroad Museum (LALSRM) in Los Angeles' Griffith Park.
 The Lilly Belle, some of the freight cars, and the caboose are now on display at the Walt Disney Family Museum in San Francisco, California.

 History

-Walt Disney, the owner of the Carolwood Pacific Railroad, was a rail enthusiast.
-As a young boy, he wanted to become a train engineer like his father's cousin, Mike Martin, who drove main-line trains on the Atchison, Topeka and Santa Fe Railway.
-Disney's father worked as part of a track installation crew for the Union Pacific Railroad.
+Walt Disney was a rail enthusiast.
+As a young boy, he wanted to become a train engineer like his father's cousin, Mike Martin, who drove main line trains on the Atchison, Topeka and Santa Fe Railway.
+Disney's father, Elias, once worked as part of a track installation crew for the Union Pacific Railroad.
 As a teenager, Disney worked as a news butcher on the Missouri Pacific Railway, where he sold newspapers, candy, cigars, and other products on trains.
 He sometimes climbed over the tender and into the locomotive's cab while the train was in motion.
 After he bribed the engineer and fireman with chewing tobacco, they showed him how to operate the locomotive.